Azealia Banks: Disputes and controversies

 Banks has developed a reputation for disputes with several public figures on social media, particularly Twitter, with Complex noting that "she gets more attention for her public feuds than she does for her music".
+Banks has come to be associated with her online behavior largely contentious interactions with other famous figures.
+However, Banks' opinions on certain political issues have also garnered notice from the media and public.

 Banks has been involved in altercations with crew and passengers aboard commercial flights, resulting in her being removed from airliners, and she has accused some foreign airlines of racism against her.
-She also denounced Israeli "racists" and stated that she will "never ever ever ever ever" come back to Israel.
+She also denounced "racists" in Israel and Australia and said she would never return to either country.